-- 1. Wrap a rope through the frame of the wheel on the twin roller guide wheelblock.
-See Figure 12-18. - 2.
-With the guide rollers facing up and the wheel facing the inside of the column, maneuver the twin roller guide wheelblock in between the column and the carriage upright.
-See Figure 12-19. - 3.
-Maneuver the wheelblock into place and insert four (4) $5/8-11 \times 1.5$ hex head bolts, lock washers, and washers through the holes in the carriage upright and into the wheelblock.
+- 1. Wrap a rope through the frame of the wheel on the roller guide wheelblock.
+See Figure 12-17. - 2.
+With the guide rollers facing up and the wheel facing the inside of the column, maneuver the roller guide wheelblock in between the column and the carriage upright. - 3.
+Make sure one guide roller rides outside the guide angle. - 4.
+Maneuver the wheelblock into place and insert four (4) 5/8-11 x 1.5 hex head bolts, lock washers, and washers through the holes in the carriage upright and into the wheelblock.
 Tighten the bolts.
-A minimum thread engagement of 5/8" (16mm) is required for the wheelblock connection.
-See Figure 12-19. - 4.
-Attach the adjustable single wheelblock to the twin roller wheelblock assembly with four (4) $5/8-11 \times 2.25$ hex head bolts.
+A minimum thread engagement of 5/8" is required for the wheelblock connection.
+See Figure 12-16.